What Is Hetian Jade (Nephrite)?

 Is Mutton-Fat White Jade judged only by how white it is?

-No. It must reach Grade A in color, texture, clarity, and uniformity.
+No. It must reach Grade A in all four categories: color, texture, clarity, and uniformity.
+A stone that is perfectly white but has poor texture or visible inclusions cannot be classified as Mutton-Fat.

 What is the difference between White Jade and Mutton-Fat White Jade?

-Because natural jade rarely achieves top grades in color, structure, clarity, and uniformity at the same time.
+Because natural jade rarely achieves top grades in color, texture, clarity, and uniformity all at once.
+Each factor is independently difficult to maximize, and achieving all four simultaneously in a single piece is exceptional.

 Does a certificate guarantee Mutton-Fat White Jade?

-Why can prices vary greatly for jade labeled the same?
+Why can prices vary so widely for jade labeled the same?

 Must Mutton-Fat White Jade come from Xinjiang?

-An oily texture is common in fine jade, but it must be judged together with overall structure and uniformity.
+An oily or "greasy" surface texture is a hallmark of fine-textured nephrite, but it must be evaluated together with overall structure and uniformity.
+Surface treatment can also mimic this feel, so context matters.